Pictured above: In the spring, weakfish feed on larger baits, so larger lures offer the best chance at hooking a tiderunner. (photo: Eric Harrison)

 For vertical jigging, use a rod that is sensitive enough to feel the subtle take of a weakfish inhaling a falling jig, but powerful enough to set the hook in water as deep as 50 feet.
 I like a medium-action 6-foot, 6-inch St. Croix Triumph while vertically jigging.
 The rod is matched with a 3000-size spinning reel spooled with 15- to 20-pound-test braided line and topped off with a 20-inch, 15-pound-test fluorocarbon or monofilament leader.
 The light leader helps the jig stay near the bottom, resulting in a greater amount of time in the strike zone.
 If there are big bluefish around, I beef up the leader to 30- or 50-pound-test fluorocarbon.

-When vertical jigging in deeper water, nothing produces better than a gold, 007 hammered diamond jig.
+When vertical jigging in deeper water, nothing produces better than a small, gold, hammered diamond jig like the one’s made by Runoff Lures.
 These jigging spoons can be fished with braided line as deep as 60 feet.
 The added scent of a piece of sea worm can attract more strikes from weakfish.

 To draw strikes, let the diamond jig and teaser sink to the bottom and slowly squid it toward the surface.
 It is essential to keep the slack out of your line during the drop becausehe vast majority of hits will occur as the jig falls to the bottom like a wounded baitfish or jumping shrimp.
 Weakfish will also pick the jig off the bottom before you begin to jig it.
 To detect these subtle bites, braided line provides the best sensitivity.
 Often, the hookset is unnecessary because the weakfish inhales the jig as it falls.
 You will know you are hooked up when your drag starts to scream!